AusClimateService/data-code-group/code_roadmap.md

 If your specific code functionality doesn't already exist, there may still be established software (or a package, library, module, toolbox etc) that *could* or *should* be able to perform your task.
 For example, say you want to develop and share code for computing the Universal Thermal Climate Index (UTCI).
-This fits clearly in the scope of the Python package (`xclim`)[https://xclim.readthedocs.io/en/stable/] and by contributing your code to `xclim` you benefit from:
+This fits clearly within the scope of the Python package (`xclim`)[https://xclim.readthedocs.io/en/stable/] and by contributing your code to `xclim` you benefit from:
 - Existing and maintained infrastructure for testing, developing, releasing your code
 - An easy way to share your code
-- A wider user-base to help improve the code, find bugs, build trust etc (Note the UTCI is a real example of code contributed to `xclim`, see: https://github.com/Ouranosinc/xclim/issues/1060)
+- A wider user-base to help improve the code, find bugs, build trust etc (Note, the UTCI is a real example of code contributed to `xclim`, see: https://github.com/Ouranosinc/xclim/issues/1060)

 #### 3. Put your code in a version-controlled repository (e.g. Github)